What Are the Pros and Cons of Plastic Shopping Bags?

 Single-use plastic bags are not biodegradable, so they damage ecosystems and pose a major threat to animals.
 By some estimates, 100 billion single-use plastic bags are thrown away each year in the United States.
 Countless studies have shown that when animals ingest plastic they suffer from serious health problems that can ultimately result in death.

-In order for food chains to function properly, balance needs to be maintained and when disposable plastic bag litter is introduced, that changes everything and not for the better.
-Plastic bag supporters will cite the durability of plastic bags as a pro, but this durability, or rather the inability of plastic bags to breakdown, is what makes them such an environmental threat.
+For food chains to function properly, a balance needs to be maintained and when disposable plastic bag litter is introduced, that changes everything and not for the better.
+Plastic bag supporters will cite the durability of plastic bags as a pro, but this durability, or rather the inability of plastic bags to break down, is what makes them such an environmental threat.